AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 ### Media

-* All the images used as icons and background are my own illustrations created from MediBang paint based on the Super Mario games.
+* I created all the images used as icons and the background from MediBang paint based on the Super Mario games.

 [Back to Top](#table-of-contents)